PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 15:42:42
+Last updated: 2024-04-02 15:43:45
-Random Quote: Act as if what you do makes a difference.
-It does. - William James
+Random Quote: The path to success is to take massive, determined action. - Tony Robbins